-Zerto provides data protection software for virtualized infrastructure and cloud environments.
+Zerto provides data protection software for virtualized infrastructure and containerized and cloud environments.
 Its main product, Zerto Virtual Replication (ZVR), was released in August 2011.
-ZVR is the foundation of Zerto’s IT Resilience Platform, which was announced in May 2018.
-Zerto’s IT Resilience Platform provides continuous data protection (CDP), including backup, disaster recovery (DR) and long-term retention (LTR) by capturing I/O traces through a filter driver and writing them to a remote log.
-One of its key differentiators compared to earlier CDP providers is its ability to provide data and workload migration across on-premises and cloud environments.
-Zerto is headquartered in Boston, Massachusetts.
-As of May 2019, it has 750 employees, 7,000 customers and 1,000 partners.
+ZVR is the foundation of the Zerto Platform, which was announced in May 2018.
+The Zerto Platform provides continuous data protection (CDP), including backup, disaster recovery (DR) and long-term retention (LTR) by capturing I/O traces through a filter driver and writing them to a remote log.

 Download now to read the full product brief.